jefflau/redaxe/README.md

 # Redaxe

 Redaxe is a simpler state container for your front-end applications.
 It is inspired by Redux's global state, but gets rid of the application separate of actions and reducers.
 Instead the 'Redaxe' way is to import your state directly into each component and whenever you want to update the state, you call the `update` function and give it the new state.
 When update is called, Redaxe automatically re-renders your application.
 Currently Redaxe works best with Immutable, however you can give it normal Javascript objects instead if you wish.

-Redaxe can be used with any front-end that allows you to 'refresh' your application, but currently has only been tested in React.
+Redaxe can be used with any front-end that allows you to 'refresh' your application, but currently has only been tested with React.

 ## Installation